empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \label{eq_r_rp_unkorr}
 \end{equation}
 ```
-Since the $Y$ function oscillates around zero, their mean will be zero
+Since the $`Y`$ function oscillates around zero, their mean will be zero
 ``` math
 \begin{equation}
 \langle Y_{g,t} \rangle = \langle Y_{g,e} \rangle = 0 \; ,
 \end{equation}
 ```
-and the denominator in Equation ([eq_r_rp_def]) is equal to the mean square deviation of two un-correlated $Y$ functions:
+and the denominator in Equation ([eq_r_rp_def]) is equal to the mean square deviation of two un-correlated $`Y`$ functions:
 ``` math
 \begin{equation}
 \langle (Y_{g,t} - Y_{g,e} ) ^2 \rangle _{unkorr} =
 \langle Y_{g,t}^2 \rangle + \langle Y_{g,e}^2 \rangle.
 \end{equation}
 ```
-Hence $R_P = 1$ for uncorrelated IV curves, which fulfils the normalisation condition (ib).
+Hence $`R_P = 1`$ for uncorrelated IV curves, which fulfils the normalisation condition (ib).

-Due to the properties of the $Y$ function $R_P$ is particularly sensitive to differences in the peak positions between the two curves.
-Also, small features, e.g. shoulders and small peaks, have a much greater effect on $R_P$ than on $R_1$ or $R_2$.
-On the other hand, $R_P$ is less sensitive to difference in the absolute peak heights.
+Due to the properties of the $`Y`$ function $`R_P`$ is particularly sensitive to differences in the peak positions between the two curves.
+Also, small features, e.g. shoulders and small peaks, have a much greater effect on $`R_P`$ than on $`R_1`$ or $`R_2`$.
+On the other hand, $`R_P`$ is less sensitive to difference in the absolute peak heights.
 Therefore non-linearities in the experiment and slow variations in the primary current have little effect.
-In the example of Figure [fig_RFAC_IY] there is a minimum and peak in the calculated curve between 60 eV and 80 eV, which makes a large contribution to the value of $R_P$, as can be seen from the large difference in the $Y$ function in this energy range.
+In the example of Figure [fig_RFAC_IY] there is a minimum and peak in the calculated curve between 60 eV and 80 eV, which makes a large contribution to the value of $`R_P`$, as can be seen from the large difference in the $`Y`$ function in this energy range.
 The relatively large differences in the peak heights at 90 eV and around 245 eV, however, have very little effect.
-As the $Y$ function is largely insensitive to the height of a peak it is essential to filter out small artificial structures due to experimental noise as much as possible.
+As the $`Y`$ function is largely insensitive to the height of a peak it is essential to filter out small artificial structures due to experimental noise as much as possible.
 Otherwise they would be treated with similar weight as true peaks.
-The strong oscillations of the experimental $Y$ function in the region between 108 eV and 125 eV, where the intensity is essentially zero, demonstrates the effect of experimental noise very well.
-In order to avoid such artifacts, both the experimental and theoretical data are convoluted with a Lorentzian function of width $V_{0i}$ .
-Due to the attenuation of elastically scattered electrons features in the IV curves are expected to be at least $2 V_{0i}$ wide.
+The strong oscillations of the experimental $`Y`$ function in the region between 108 eV and 125 eV, where the intensity is essentially zero, demonstrates the effect of experimental noise very well.
+In order to avoid such artifacts, both the experimental and theoretical data are convoluted with a Lorentzian function of width $`V_{0i}`$ .
+Due to the attenuation of elastically scattered electrons features in the IV curves are expected to be at least $`2 V_{0i}`$ wide.
 Therefore, this procedure does not lead to a significant loss of information.
-It is applied in `crfac` also when calculating $R_1$ and $R_2$.
-Despite such smoothing, it is still not recommended to use $R_P$ for the comparison of IV curves where the intensity is close to zero over a large energy range.
-In such cases $R_1$ or $R_2$ usually perform better .
+It is applied in `crfac` also when calculating $`R_1`$ and $`R_2`$.
+Despite such smoothing, it is still not recommended to use $`R_P`$ for the comparison of IV curves where the intensity is close to zero over a large energy range.
+In such cases $`R_1`$ or $`R_2`$ usually perform better .

 ## Structure Optimisation